Skip to main content

 An insurance company, for example, might purchase a dataset of “anonymized” users of a fertility tracking app.
 While they may not know your name, they may be able to correlate this data with other information to infer health risks and adjust insurance premiums for certain demographics.

 An employer, using a wellness program not tied to its health plan, could gain insights into the overall health trends of its workforce, which could subtly influence corporate decision-making.
 The very act of seeking to improve your health through a wellness platform could, paradoxically, expose you to new forms of scrutiny and potential discrimination.
-This underscores the critical need to view as an integral component of your personal wellness strategy.
+This underscores the critical need to view data privacy as an integral component of your personal wellness strategy.

 Academic